Mathematica-mpr.com is now Mathematica.org. Please update your bookmarks. Learn more about this change.

 Date: Oct 30, 2019 3:30 p.m. - 4:30 p.m.

-This webinar will explore how best to prepare educators to implement culturally responsive pedagogy, including and exploration of how programs train future teachers and school administrators and what changes programs may need to consider to effectively prepare these educators.
+This webinar explored how best to prepare educators to implement culturally responsive pedagogy, including and exploration of how programs train future teachers and school administrators and what changes programs may need to consider to effectively prepare these educators.

 Date: Oct 15, 2019 3:30 p.m. - 4:30 p.m.

-This webinar will explore how a school and district have approached the challenge of implementing culturally responsive practice.
-It will elaborate on programs, policies, and practices that were implemented to support efforts to achieve equity and use culturally responsive pedagogy.
+This webinar explored how a school and district have approached the challenge of implementing culturally responsive practice.
+It elaborated on programs, policies, and practices that were implemented to support efforts to achieve equity and use culturally responsive pedagogy.

 Date: Oct 02, 2019 3:30 p.m. - 4:30 p.m.

-This webinar will explore research on culturally responsive pedagogy and what is known about its effectiveness.
+This webinar explored research on culturally responsive pedagogy and what is known about its effectiveness.